fragcolor-xyz/shards/docs/docs/contribute/getting-started.md

     ```

     !!! note
-        By default, `System` will make `cmake` available to all users on the Windows machine.
+        The above command will make `cmake` available to all users on the Windows machine.
 To only set it for the current user, replace `System` with `User`.

     Next, we want to check that the tools were properly installed.
 Enter the following commands: